HHS/Head-Start-TTADP/docs/testing.md

 To simplify running tests in Docker, there is a bash script, `./bin/run-tests` that will run the appropriate commands to start `test-` variations of the services used in tests.
 You should be able to run tests using that command while your development Docker environment is running.
 The script uses a separate `docker-compose.test.yml` which does not create a user-accessible network and cleans up after itself once tests have run.

+By default, `./bin/run-tests` will run both backend and frontend tests.
+If you want to run only one set of tests, supply 'frontend' or 'backend' as a parameter.
+So to run only the backend tests, you'd run `./bin/run-tests backend`.

 ### Running tests in your development Docker environment

 When running tests in Docker, be aware that there are tests that will modify/delete database records.
 For tests to run, the 'db' service needs to exist and `db:migrate` and `db:seed` need to have been run (to create the tables and populate certain records).